How to Measure for Bifold Doors

 Taking measurements for the aperture of a bifold door hardly differs from how you take measurements for patio doors, but there are a few vital distinctions.

 With a bifold door, you’re required to pay special attention to the tracking hardware above and below the door and the height measurements of the threshold.
-Besides that, measuring for bifold doors is no different from measuring for sliding doors.
+Besides that, measuring for bifold doors is no different from measuring for sliding patio doors.

 You can call in an expert to carry out the measuring and other necessities needed for fitting your bifold doors, or you can do it yourself.
 Either way, we hope our guide will provide you with greater insight into the process and the need for accuracy.